jason-white/portfolio/content/case-studies/it-academy.md

     <img alt="Screenshot of a dictionary application's new front page UI" src="/images/it-academy-fp.webp">
 </two-up>

-After several years of gaining additional experience in user experience and design, I decided to refresh this application.
+After several years of gaining additional experience in user experience and UI design, I decided to refresh this application.
 While I no longer had access to the original Figma file, I used old screenshots as a reference to guide the redesign process.

 The updated design retains much of the original layout but introduces a modernized look and feel.
 The most significant change is on the dictionary page.
 I reimagined the layout to feature alphabetized sections of words, giving users a bird's-eye view of the dictionary's contents.
 As users begin filtering, the view seamlessly transitions to a clean, list-based format with definitions, enhancing usability and clarity.

 I added a copy button to each term in the list of definitions, allowing users to quickly copy the content to their clipboard.
-While this feature wasn’t originally requested, I felt it would be a useful addition for easy access to definitions.
+While this feature wasn’t originally requested, I felt it would be a useful addition for quickly copying and using definitions.
 I also included a copy button in the definition modal for consistency.

 {{< grid-2 >}}
 {{< figure src="/images/it-academy-def-list.webp" alt="Screenshot of IT definitions within the UI" width="404" height="438">}}